-- Pharmacotherapy of type 2 diabetes should be accompanied by comprehensive and structured education, proper nutritional management and planned physical activity.
-The choice of medications should consider all individual features of the patient, including his or her priorities, lifestyle and health behaviors, comorbidities, motivation, cognitive impairment, and social aspects.
-[E] - SGLT2 inhibitors (flozines) or GLP-1 receptor agonists, or metformin, should be considered as the first-choice medications for initiating pharmacological treatment in type 2 diabetes.
+- The pharmacotherapy of type 2 diabetes should be accompanied by comprehensive, structured education, appropriate nutritional management, psychological support, and planned physical activity.
+The choice of medications should consider all individual patient characteristics, including their priorities, lifestyle and health behaviours, comorbidities, motivation, cognitive impairments, and social aspects.
+[E] - SGLT2 inhibitors (flozins) or GLP-1 receptor agonists, or metformin, should be considered as the first-choice medications for initiating pharmacological treatment in type 2 diabetes.
 In patients with documented atherosclerotic cardiovascular disease, heart failure, chronic kidney disease, or the coexistence of multiple cardiovascular risk factors, the choice should prioritize the cardiovascular and nephroprotective effects of the drugs.
-[A] - Combination therapy in newly diagnosed type 2 diabetes should be regarded in patients in the risk groups listed above and in severe hyperglycemia ( $HbA{lc} \ge 8.5\%$ ).
-[A] - If treatment started with monotherapy becomes insufficient to achieve or maintain the target $HbA{lc}$ value, a second antihyperglycemic drug should be added.
+[A] - Combination therapy in newly diagnosed type 2 diabetes should be regarded in patients in the risk groups listed above and in severe hyperglycaemia (HbA{1c} \ge 8.5%).
+[A] - If treatment started with monotherapy becomes insufficient to achieve or maintain the target HbA{1c} value, a second antihyperglycemic drug should be added.
 This decision should not be delayed for longer than 3-4 months.
 [A] - In patients with atherosclerotic cardiovascular disease, heart failure, chronic kidney disease, or numerous cardiovascular risk factors, drugs with proven beneficial effects on the risk of progression of these diseases and on total and cardiovascular mortality should be used first when intensifying treatment.
-[A] - In patients with chronic kidney disease and heart failure, the use of flozins should be recommended, and in case of contraindications to their use, GLP-1 receptor agonists should be prescribed.
-[A] - In patients with diagnosed atherosclerotic cardiovascular disease or numerous risk factors, the use of both groups of drugs should be considered.
+[A] - In patients with heart failure, the use of flozins should be recommended, and in case of contraindications to their use, GLP-1 receptor agonists should be prescribed.
+[A] - In patients with diagnosed atherosclerotic cardiovascular disease or numerous risk factors, or chronic kidney disease, the use of both groups of drugs should be considered: SGLT inhibitor or GLP-1 receptor antagonist.
 Early combined therapy with metformin and/or flozins, and/or GLP-1 receptor agonists should be considered in the above cases for every patient regardless of achieving the therapeutic goal.
-[A] - · All patients with type 2 diabetes should aim to achieve individually defined goals normoglycemia and body weight.
+[A] - All patients with type 2 diabetes should aim to achieve individually defined goals normoglycaemic, body mass related, and other targets of multifactorial therapy.
 [B] - The progressive nature of type 2 diabetes means that insulin therapy in individually tailored models is recommended for many people with the disease.
 [B] - All therapeutic decisions regarding the treatment of type 2 diabetes should be made in agreement with the patient and after obtaining their acceptance.
 [E]

-Individually tailored pharmacological reduction of hyperglycemia, which is accompanied by behavioral management in the multifactorial treatment of type 2 diabetes (along with treatment of obesity, arterial hypertension, dyslipidemia), is crucial in preventing and slowing the progression of chronic diabetes complications (macrovascular and microvascular).
+Individually tailored pharmacological reduction of hyperglycaemia, which is accompanied by Behavioral management in the multifactorial treatment of type 2 diabetes (along with treatment of obesity, arterial hypertension, dyslipidemia), is crucial in preventing and slowing the progression of chronic diabetes complications (macrovascular and microvascular).

-I. Hyperglycemia reduction
+I. Hyperglycaemia reduction

-Hyperglycemia is reduced by correcting the pathogenetic mechanisms of type 2 diabetes - insulin resistance, impaired insulin secretion, and impaired incretin effect.
+Hyperglycaemia is reduced by correcting the pathogenetic mechanisms of type 2 diabetes - insulin resistance, impaired insulin secretion, and impaired incretin effect.
 A separate therapeutic mechanism of antihyperglycemic drugs is the glycosuric action.
 The treatment of type 2 diabetes must be progressive and adjusted in stages to the progressive nature of the disease and consider accompanying diseases.
-If the therapy used at a given stage ceases to be effective (the target HbAlc for a given patient is not achieved), it should proceed to the next stage after 3-4 months.
+If the therapy used at a given stage ceases to be effective (the target HbA{lc} for a given patient is not achieved), it should proceed to the next stage after 3-4 months.
 Avoiding therapeutic inertia is one of the foundations of effective treatment of type 2 diabetes.